MikoBie/hicss-reddit/README.md

 # `A Comparative Analysis of Reddit Discussions on Meat Reduction in Portugal, Poland, and the United Kingdom`

-This is a repository for the manuscript on "A Comparative Analysis of Reddit Discussions on Meat Reduction in Portugal, Poland, and the United Kingdom" by Magdalena Roszczyńska-Kurasińska, Mikołaj Biesaga, and Carolina Alves De Oliveria.
+This is a repository for the manuscript "A Comparative Analysis of Reddit Discussions on Meat Reduction in Portugal, Poland, and the United Kingdom" by Magdalena Roszczyńska-Kurasińska, Mikołaj Biesaga, and Carolina Alves De Oliveria.

 ## Repo Structure